Choose your...

 • Taxation: Small businesses in South Africa are required to register for tax and submit regular tax returns to SARS.
 It's important to stay current with tax laws and regulations to avoid penalties and fines, plan your tax deductions, and ensure you are keeping your business compliant.

-• Bookkeeping and accounting: Keeping accurate records of income, expenses, and other financial transactions, is essential for small businesses.
+• Bookkeeping and accounting: Keeping accurate records of income, expenses, and other financial statements and transactions, is essential for small businesses.
 This information is needed to file tax returns, track business performance, and make informed decisions.

 • Cash flow management: Managing cash flow is essential for small businesses to ensure they have enough money to cover expenses, pay staff, and invest in growth.
 Small businesses should create a budget, monitor expenses, and look for ways to improve cash flow.